XDeric/ios-structs-classes-lab/README.md

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?

+edgar name will be Edgar while jason name can't change and also be Edgar

 ## Question 4